AndrewConway/ConcreteSTV/act/CasualVacanciesAmbiguities.md

 2016 version of the legislation, when the vote tallies were integers rather than the 2020 6 decimal places.
 In this case the first two interpretations were meaningless (although see discussion of (14) below).

-So I interpret section 12 as `TVA is the sum over `i` of `Vi`, then the quota is calculated, then the quota is rounded down`.
+So I interpret section 12 as
+ * TVA is the sum over `i` of `Vi`, then the quota is calculated, then the quota is rounded down to an integer.

 Elections ACT in their fact sheet do not address rounding of the transfer value, saying
 - "To be